 Cholent is the quintessential Jewish food.
 Jewish law prohibits lighting a fire and cooking on the Sabbath.
 So how can an observant Jewish family eat a hot, nourishing meal on the Sabbath?
 Cholent, a slow-cooked, bean-barley stew, has been the answer for centuries.
-Legumes are not only suited for slow cooking and nutritious, they are also economical.
+Legumes are not only suited for slow cooking and nutritious, but they are also economical.
 While today there are a great variety of ethnic-influenced cholent recipes, this recipe is for traditional meat cholent.

 - 1/2 pound dried beans (lima, navy, Great Northern, chickpeas, or a mix)